lifthrasiir/angolmois/INTERNALS.md

 * Channels `1x` and `2x`

-Angolmois supports four basic key models, namely 5KEY, 7KEY, 10KEY and 14KEY.
+Angolmois supports five basic key models, namely 5KEY, 7KEY, 9KEY, 10KEY and
-The first two are used for `#PLAYER 1` and others are for `#PLAYER 2` and `#PLAYER 3`.
-The names reflect the number of keys besides the scratch (which 5KEY and 7KEY have one, and 10KEY and 14KEY have two).
+14KEY.
+The first two are used for `#PLAYER 1` and 9KEY is used for `pms` key preset and others are for `#PLAYER 2` and `#PLAYER 3`.
+The names reflect the number of keys besides the scratch and foot pedal (which 5KEY and 7KEY have one, 9KEY has none, and 10KEY and 14KEY have two).

 Angolmois automatically distinguishes 5KEY and 10KEY from 7KEY and 14KEY, by
 counting the number of objects in channels `18`, `19`, `28` and `29`.
 (Therefore objects in `28` may trigger 7KEY even for `#PLAYER 1`.)
+Similarily, it automatically distinguishes two variants of PMS channels from each other by counting the number of objects in channels `16`, `17`, `18` and `19`.
+This automatic format detection can be suppressed with `--preset` option.

 Angolmois supports channels `17` and `27` as foot pedals (sort of); if those channels are not empty, the pedal lane is added to the right (for 10KEY and